CRESYM/colib0.github.io/pages/templates/modelTemplate.md

 <a id="1">[1]</a> Author's name, "Title" Date Journal, doi: 10.1109/>XXXXx46648.2021.9495096 at the end of the document.
 <a id="2">[2]</a> Author's name 2, "Title2" Date Journal, doi: 10.1109/>XXXXXXXXX.2021.9495096 at the end of the document.

-or by using directly a bibtex file in the model's folder and using the citation command: [@texbook]
+or by inserting directly the bibtex file biblioagraphy with the following command:
+{% bibliography --file references  %}
+'--cited' command list only the ones that are cited in the page.
+More details about the citations details can be found at: [jekyllScholarCitations](https://github.com/inukshuk/jekyll-scholar#citations)